 3. Employer Name 4.
-Employer Identification Number (EIN)
+Employer Identification Number

-School District of Philadelphia (SDP)
+School District of Philadelphia (SDP) (EIN)

+23-6004102

-5. Employer Address 5.
-Employer Address
+5. Employer Address 6.
+Employer Phone Number

 Employee Benefits 440 North Broad St, Suite G10 215-400-4630

-7 .04 9.94.4

 7. City 8.
 State 9.
 Zip Code

 Philadelphia PA 19130

-10. Who can we contact about employee health coverage at this job?
+10. Who can we contact about employe

 EMPLOYEE BENEFITS

-11. Phone Number (if different from above) 12.
+11. Phone Number (if different from 12.
+Email Address 12.
 Email Address

+above) Benefits@Philasd.org Benefits@Philasd.org

 215-400-4630

-Here is some basic information about health coverage offered by this employer: • As your employer, we offer a health plan to:
+Here is some basic information about health coverage offered by this employer:

-Al

-$\sqrt{}$
+As your employer, we offer a health plan to:

 All employees.

 Some employees.
 Eligible employees are: Determined pursuant to employee job classification and the Collective Bargaining Agreements in which the School District of Philadelphia participates.

-• With respect to dependents:
+Wi th respect to dependents:

 We do offer coverage.
 Eligible dependents are: As defined in the policies and Collective Bargaining Agreements referenced above.

 We do not offer coverage.

 If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.

-Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
-The Marketplace will use your household income, along with other factors, to determine whether you may be eligible for a premium discount.
-If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.